 In 1992, I started to play with the other Stockholm based band, "The Caledonian Pipe Band".
 Great times were competing in Belgium and a festival tour to Brittany.
 In 1994 Ulf Schönberg, P/M of the "Caledonians" formed a small group of pipers and drummers.
 The brilliant idea was to experiment with innovative arrangements and compose new tunes, not only in the traditional Scottish piping style but also using influences from Swedish, Breton and Galician folk music.
 We called us "Svenska Säckpipefraktionen" ("The Swedish Bagpipe Faction") consisting of pipers, Ulf Schönberg, Krister Bergman and myself, bass drummer, Pelle Stübler and side drummer, Henrik Montgomery.
 The group competed at Copenhagen Winter Competition and the Bagpipe Association of Germany's competition in Ludwigshafen.
 We also performed with concert programs in Sweden during 1995-1996.
 The peak was appearing on "Falun Folkmusik Festival".
 It was during this time I made many of the tunes shown on this website.
 If it hadn't been for Ulf, I would probably had made one single tune.

 Nowadays, there is very little time for piping, besides family life, but I'm not complaining.
 I have put quite a few tunes together in recent years, though...

 About Making the Tunes

-The process to make a tune that is kept together across all parts is very difficult.
+The process to make a tune that is kept together across all parts is difficult.
 One obvious way is to have all the ends of each part the same.
 This is not enough, though.
 You'll have to add something more that shows the listener that all parts are related and part of a "story" and this is not easy.
-I've also wanted to make tunes that is slightly different.
-One of my tunes shouldn't be just another tune.
+I've also always tried to make tunes that is slightly different.
+A tune of mine shouldn't be just another tune.